 Adobe Experience Platform

 There are already many tools to combine Magento with Adobe Experience Platforms.
 Some of them were created by the users themselves.
 One of them is based on Launch from Adobe.
 The connector usually allows integration with features such as Adobe Analytics and Adobe Target.
 This gives users excellent insight into the functionality of their own store and the behavior of their customers.
-This allows you to create a personalized UX and better tailor the service to the needs of the market.
+This allows you to create a personalised UX and better tailor the service to the needs of the market.
 The goal is to simplify the entire integration to the extent that it only takes a few clicks.
 Adobe Experience Platform will introduce a great simplification in the work of not only users, but also developers.

 Magento 2 PWA development map